dijasila/GPAW/doc/documentation/ehrenfest/ehrenfest.rst

       traj.write(atoms, energy=epot, forces=F_av)

    traj.close()

-As can be verified from the trajectory, the distance between the H atoms at the end of the dynamics is more than 3 A and thus their bond was broken by the intense laser field.
+The distance between the H atoms at the end of the dynamics is more than 2 A and thus their bond has been broken by the intense laser field.

 --------------------------------
 Electronic stopping in graphene